PaulGyasi28/PaulGyasi28/README.md

 - 👋 Hi, I’m @PaulGyasi28
-- 👀 I’m interested in ... data science , web dev.
+- 👀 I’m interested in ... web dev, data science.
-- 🌱 I’m currently learning ... python , pandas
+- 🌱 I’m currently learning ... javascript and python
-- 💞️ I’m looking to collaborate on ... machine learning
+- 💞️ I’m looking to collaborate on ... web dev and machine learning
 - 📫 How to reach me ... paboagye082@gmail.com

 <!---